 '''

-[else

-(response

-401 #"Unauthorized" (current-seconds) TEXT/HTML-MIME-TYPE

-(list

-(make-basic-auth-header

-(format "Basic Auth Test: ~a" (gensym))))
+(format "Basic Auth Test: \sima" (gensym)))) void)]))

-void)]))

 '''

 4.9 Digest Authentication

 An implementation of HTTP Digest Authentication.

 Returns a header that instructs the Web browser to request a username and password from the client using Digest authentication with realm as the realm, private-key as the server's contribution to the nonce, and opaque as the opaque data passed through the client.